-- The maximum number of partitions per POWER-based Linux host, per DS4000 storage subsystem, is as follows: - Without RDAC: Four partitions - With RDAC: One partition - · Map the host type as follows: - Without RDAC: All logical drives in single-path configurations must be mapped as host type Linux (AVT is enabled in this host type). - With RDAC: All logical drives in dual-path configurations must be mapped as host type LNXCL (AVT is disabled in this host type). - The Linux SCSI layer does not support skipped (sparse) LUNs.
-If the mapped LUNs are not contiguous, the Linux kernel does not scan any LUNs that occur after the skipped LUN, so the remaining LUNs are not available to the host server.
+- Dual-path configurations are supported only with the IBM RDAC failover driver. - The maximum number of partitions per POWER-based Linux host, per DS4000 storage subsystem, is as follows: - Without RDAC: Four partitions - With RDAC: One partition - Map the host type as follows: - Without RDAC: All logical drives in single-path configurations must be mapped as host type Linux (AVT is enabled in this host type). - With RDAC: All logical drives in dual-path configurations must be mapped as host type Linux with AVT disabled per Linux RDAC restrictions (AVT/ADT).
+Kim - change formatting here to enable an <xref> link back to the section. - Important: See the Storage Manager readme file for Linux on POWER for up-to-date information about using AVT/ADT.
+For steps for finding the readme files on the Web, see "Finding the Storage Manager readme files online" on page 24. - The Linux SCSI layer does not support skipped (sparse) LUNs.
+If the mapped LUNs are not contiguous, the Linux kernel does not scan any

+LUNs that occur after the skipped LUN, so the remaining LUNs are not available to the host server.
 Therefore, always map the LUNs using consecutive numbers, starting with LUN 0.
-For example, map LUNs to numbers 0; 1; 2; 3; 4; 5; and so on, without skipping any numbers. - · On each partition, you must map a LUN 0. - · On each controller, you must configure at least one partition with an LUN between 0 and 31 that is not a UTM or access logical drive.
+For example, map LUNs to numbers 0; 1; 2; 3; 4; 5; and so on, without skipping any numbers.

+- On each partition, you must map a LUN 0. - On each controller, you must configure at least one partition with an LUN between 0 and 31 that is not a UTM or access logical drive.